 Joanna joined Greenpeace Canada (GPC) as Executive Director after serving as the first female Chief Executive of ActionAid International, a global development organization based in South Africa and operating in 45 countries.
 Much of her career has been dedicated to women’s rights, international policy and climate change; as Policy Director at Oxfam Canada, Executive Director of the Association of Women’s Rights in Development and as a Senior Researcher at The North-South Institute.

-Christy is interim Director of Programs, which includes GPC's campaigns, communications, and volunteer programs.
+Christy is Director of Programs, which includes GPC's campaigns, communications, and volunteer programs.
 She has a Masters degree in the history and philosophy of science and has previously led work on Greenpeace's Arctic, climate and energy, and forests campaigns.

 Marion (Maz) Magoris